aws-samples/serverless-patterns/cdk-eventbridge-pipes-sqs-to-stepfunctions-filter-transform-python/README.md

 The messages from SQS will be filtered and transformed before being send to AWS Step Functions.

-Replace the "SQS_URL" with your SQS URL in the below command and send SQS message that will trigger step function execution as below:
+Replace the "SQS_URL" with your SQS URL in the below command to send message to SQS that will trigger Step Function workflow execution:

 ```sh
  aws sqs send-message \